1995 - 1996

 Left: Entrance in June 1997

 Right: The same planters in August 1997.
-What difference!
+What a difference!

 Right: The wooden planter has got patina in 1999.
 Here the hanging double geranium